 In the past, our species has had the wisdom to focus not on the selfish individual, but on the health of the tribe.
 A balance had to be met, at the expense of a select few who may have been born on the fringe of normality.** They had to adapt and work with everyone else, like everyone else, for the good of society.
 Unfortunately that select few was not so few, as it included that pesky half of the population that we call women.
 Women, enslaved by their reproductive capacities, sustaining not only the species itself but a petrifying grip on the male half, terrifying them with their ways so unpredictable, so mystical yet so intellectually similar that it took a spectacular amount of cunning to keep them subdued and willing to participate in the continuation of a species hellbent on keeping them subdued and willing to participate in the continuation of the species.

 Well, hell.
 I can understand that, too.
 I think that it is easy, from our ivory towers of wealth and equality, to say that subjugated women and unliberated gay people are bundles of misery and injustice.
 I mean, hell, the last thing on my mind is babies, and I am far from alone in this respect.
-Unfortunately, 25 is biologically the prime age for human reproduction.
+Unfortunately, 25 is biologically the prime time for human reproduction.
 All of our ancestors were well on their way to raising families by this time, but what are people my age doing now?
-Militarising causes that can only call for our extinction: transsexuality (castration), homosexuality (impossible to procreate), abortion (self-explanatory), pushing women into a man’s world (vilifying and retarding motherhood).
+Militarising causes that can only call for our extinction: transsexuality (castration), homosexuality (impossible to procreate), abortion (self-explanatory), pushing women into what was a man’s world (vilifying and retarding motherhood).
 Who can blame the right wing for its panic?
 Who can blame the fervently religious for their intensified fervour?
 We are drowning in sin, and what is sin but willfully bringing on the annihilation of one’s own tribe?

 *Let it be said that obviously I don’t think everything from our past is glorious.
 Slavery, for example, was unnecessary and vile.
 Some of the things done to women in the name of God or procreation as well.
 All I beg for here is some sort of middle ground, and understanding.